Ben Wallace (politician)

-Before becoming an MP, he was a Conservative list Member of the Scottish Parliament (MSP) for North East Scotland from 1999 to 2003.
-He stood down in 2003 and moved to Lancashire as he sought selection for a Westminster constituency in England.
-Following election as an MP and after serving as a backbencher for nearly five years, he was appointed as Parliamentary Private Secretary to the Secretary of State for Justice, Ken Clarke, from 2010 to 2014.
-Wallace was then made a whip from July 2014 to May 2015.
-Following the 2015 general election and the formation of the majority Cameron government, he became Parliamentary Under-Secretary of State for the Northern Ireland Office.
+Before becoming involved in politics, Wallace was a captain in the Scots Guards.
+He was elected in 1999 as a Conservative list Member of the Scottish Parliament (MSP) for North East Scotland, serving until 2003.
+He subsequently resigned from the Scottish Parliament, moved to Lancashire and sought selection for a Westminster constituency in England.
+First elected to the UK Parliament in 2005, Wallace served as a backbencher for nearly five years.
+From 2010 to 2014, he was Parliamentary Private Secretary to the then Secretary of State for Justice, Ken Clarke.
+Wallace served as a party whip from July 2014 to May 2015.

+Following the 2015 general election and the formation of the majority Cameron government, he became Parliamentary Under-Secretary of State in the Northern Ireland Office.
 In 2016, he was appointed Minister of State for Security and Economic Crime by Theresa May, holding the position until she left office in July 2019.
-A supporter of Boris Johnson, Wallace was promoted to the senior cabinet role of Secretary of State for Defence, after Johnson became Prime Minister.
-He continued the role under Liz Truss and Rishi Sunak.
+A supporter of Boris Johnson, Wallace was promoted to Secretary of State for Defence after Johnson became prime minister.
+He continued the role under Liz Truss and Rishi Sunak, making him the longest-serving member of the Cabinet to serve continuously in the same position until he left office.

-Before politics, he held the rank of captain in the Scots Guards, a regiment of the British Army.
+In July 2023, Wallace announced that he intended to resign as Secretary of State for Defence at the next Cabinet reshuffle and that he would not be seeking re-election as an MP at the 2024 general election.
+In August 2023, Wallace formally resigned as Secretary of State for Defence.

 Early life

-Wallace was born on 15 May 1970 in Farnborough, Kent.
-His father was a soldier in the 1st King's Dragoon Guards and served in Malaya.
+Wallace was born on 15 May 1970 in Farnborough, in the London Borough of Bromley.
+His father served in the 1st King's Dragoon Guards and was posted in Malaya, whilst his mother was an art teacher, and artist.

 Wallace was educated at Millfield, a private school in Somerset.
-While at school, he attended a young officers’ course for the Royal Scots Dragoon Guards, and after leaving school was interviewed by the Regular Commissions Board, then spent some time as a ski instructor with the Austrian National Ski School in the village of Alpbach in Austria.
+While at school, he attended a young officers' course for the Royal Scots Dragoon Guards, and after leaving school was interviewed by the Regular Commissions Board.
+He then spent some time as a ski instructor at the Austrian National Ski School in the village of Alpbach in Austria.